Kyle Harris

-Kyle Harris (born May 20, 1986) is an American actor, singer, and dancer.
+Kyle Harris (born May 20, 1986) is an American actor.
 He has performed on Broadway and in television, and is best known for his role as Cameron Goodkin on the Freeform (formerly ABC Family) television series Stitchers.

 Life and career

 Harris was born in Newport Beach, California.
 He attend Woodbridge High School in Irvine.
 He then attended the University of Arizona, obtaining a BFA in Musical Theatre.